carteralbrecht/findme/README.md

 # findme

-findme is a little command line tool for me to quickly get my Macbook's current latitude and longitude
+findme is a little command line tool I wrote to quickly get my Macbook's current latitude and longitude

 ## Support